shrinathsnayak/thedev.tools/README.md

 ## 🚀 Overview

-thedev.tools is a modern, open-source platform providing 100+ developer tools and utilities.
-Built with Next.js, TypeScript, and a monorepo architecture, it offers everything from code formatters to SEO generators, all running entirely in your browser.
+thedev.tools is a modern, open-source platform providing 100+ developer tools and utilities built for developers.
+Built with Next.js, TypeScript, and a monorepo architecture, it offers everything from code formatters to SEO generators.
+All tools run entirely in your browser - your data never leaves your device, ensuring complete privacy and security.

 ## ✨ Features